Henry Ruggs III Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 - In last week's game against the Broncos, Ruggs was targeted four times and racked up three catches for 97 yards (32.3 yards per reception) and scored one touchdown.

-- Ruggs hauled in 208 yards (on nine catches) with one touchdown over his last three games.
-He was targeted 13 times, and averaged 69.3 yards per game.
+- Ruggs has grabbed nine passes (13 targets) for 208 yards (69.3 per game) with one TD in his last three games.

 Ruggs' Las Vegas Teammates